 For me, the words of Frank Range (slave, and former slave) epitomize the character Sambo in Harriet Beecher’s, Uncle Tom’s Cabin.
 Sambo reminds me of a statue that mysteriously came to life.
 White people enslaved black people to the point that the slaves became clay in their hands.
 And with clay in hand, they molded it into Sambo.

-Sambo’s mind and character was shaped by ideologies of white supremacy.
+Sambo’s mind and character were shaped by ideologies of white supremacy.
 The white master; and the black slave who would give his life for his master.
 Sambo was willing to pick up a weapon and defend his white master against the approaching Union army who was fighting to free him from slavery.
-And, with the institution of slavey coming to an end, Sambo was willing to hide his master’s money form Northern carpetbaggers.
+And, with the institution of slavey coming to an end, Sambo was willing to hide his master’s money from Northern carpetbaggers.

 Slavery stripped black people of their identity, and ability to develop character and uniqueness.
 Sambo’s character towers above the house slave, the monkey, the plantation nigger, and the minstrel man.
-He represents the epitome of social engineering of black people by white people.
+He represents the epitome of the social engineering of black people by white people.

 The character of Sambo represents the ultimate goal and success of white supremacy.
 Sambo was stripped of his own personality and character, to have it replaced with fear and inferiority doctrines propagated by white supremacy.